dennismoha/usd-cad-analysis/currencies/USD-CAD/usdCAD.md

 3) #### Previous candle

-    - The last candle is a `doji candlestick pattern`.
+    - The last candle as of `07-18-2024` is a `doji candlestick pattern`.
 This tells us that `in the month of july 2024, the market has been opening and closing at the same price which means neither the buyers nor the sellers are in control of the market.` There is equality in decision making. so the market `has not decided which direction to take`.

     ![last-candle](./Assets/usd-cad-last-candle.png)